-A recent study (Pre-COVID19) found that companies lose between 9% and 20% of their value, in just 6 months due to problems with their supply chain.
-The problems, accentuated by the current Pandemic, range from shortages of parts, excess finished product inventory, underutilized installed capacity, unnecessary storage costs, to unnecessary transportation of supplies and merchandise.
+A recent study (Pre-COVID19) found that the companies lose between 9% and 20% of their value in just 6 months due to supply chain problems.
+The problems, accentuated by the current pandemic, range from parts shortages, excess finished product inventory, underutilized installed capacity, unnecessary warehousing costs, to unnecessary transportation of supplies and goods.

-Due to the obligation of suppliers to keep their information systems and operating advantages confidential, problems reappear more frequently, without the possibility of breaking the inertia.
+Due to the obligation of suppliers to keep their information systems and operating advantages in reserve, problems recur more frequently, with no possibility of breaking the inertia.

 Artificial Intelligence (AI)

-Crises demonstrate that weighing risks and preparing contingency plans in advance of a drastic change in the Supply Chain can prevent significant losses.
-To achieve this, proactive strategies and the ability to accurately predict the probability of occurrence, as well as the impact of risks, are required .
+Crises demonstrate that risk assessment and preparation of contingency plans in advance of a drastic change in the Supply Chain can prevent significant losses.
+To achieve this, it requires proactive strategies and the ability to accurately forecast the probability of occurrence, as well as the impact of risks.

-This ability can be achieved using any of the various techniques provided by Artificial Intelligence, until now little used in local industries:
+This ability can be achieved using one of the many techniques provided by Artificial Intelligence, until now little used in local industries:

 -Mathematical Optimization Techniques.

--Neural Network Approaches, which represent a set of possible states and transitions.
+-Neural Network Approximations, which represent a set of possible states and transitions.
 Artificial Neural Networks (ANN).

 -Methodologies that adopt multi-agent interaction modeling.